-The product is typically packaged with plastic wrap, although wire and cardboard separators are occasionally used.
+The product is typically packaged with plastic wrap, with some cardboard separators occasionally used.
+The product is typically shipped on wooden pallets in stacks for transport.
 Packaging materials are not assumed to be reused.
 Since no primary data are available, the disposal assumptions provided in Part A (UL Environment, 2018) are used.